sensorial-systems/cargo-release-action/README.md

 ## Usage

-This GitHub action can be used either to publish the crate[1]: It still doesn't supports workspaces. or to check if it's releasable.
+This GitHub action can be used either to publish the crate[1] or to check if it's releasable.
 It depends on the execution context.

 [1]: Workspaces aren't supported yet.